Did you know that your website is still a critical lead generation tool?

 Have you ever searched up a company or freelancer, and couldn’t find their website?
 That’s probably because they didn’t have one.
 But how did that change your perception of them?
 Did you think to yourself, “they don’t even have it together enough to build a website, so I don’t want to hire them”?

-A website isn’t just still important – it’s always been important, and will continue to remain a vital piece of the online marketing puzzle for businesses everywhere.
+A website isn’t just still essential – it’s always been important, and will continue to remain a vital piece of the online marketing puzzle for businesses everywhere.

 You may have heard that you don’t exist online if you aren’t on social media, but it’s the other way around – you don’t exist if you don’t have a website!
 Social media is just a tool for building communities and interacting with your followers.